petersmythe/invapi-dual-auth/README.md

 1. And allocate these Permissions: Account, Workers KV Storage, Edit
 1. You can leave the other settings at their defaults, or restrict the token usage further
 1. Copy the newly created API token: Eh***********************************
-1. Now let's create a new KV (key-value) namespace to store the data in.
+1. Now let's create a new KV namespace to store the data in.
 Select Menu > Workers & Pages > KV
 1. Create a namespace e.g. `invapi-dual-auth`.
 Copy the random ID that is automatically generated.  b3******************************

+> [!TIP]
-Hint: keep the Cloudflare dashboard open for later testing.
+> Keep the Cloudflare dashboard open for later testing.

 ## Store the configuration parameters in env.json

 Back to Investec Online.
-We will now edit the env.json file in the IDE to store the business logic limits as well as the security tokens generated in the previous step.
+We will now edit the `env.json` file in the IDE to store the business logic limits as well as the security tokens generated in the previous step.

 Copy the JSON below and change it to suit your needs